SUBSEA AND PIPELINES ENGINEERING

 IMMR Engineering and Support

-Inspection, Monitoring, Maintenance and Repair (IMMR) activities are cornerstone to successful risk management of a subsea or pipeline asset.
-Risk based IMM plans and practical Emergency Response and Repair plans and procedures help to facilitate effective management of operational risks.
-We take a practical approach to IMMR engineering taking into consideration any project and location specific variables, including realistic constraints that part of every operation.
-We can provide ad-hoc, short term or long term support to any execution phase.
-As the operations mature, we can also assist with reviews and updates; to ensure that plans and procedures remain relevant and to integrate improvements that will result in a reduction of cost, time and/or risk to the operation.
+Inspection, Monitoring, Maintenance and Repair (IMMR) activities are cornerstone to successful risk management of offshore and onshore infrastructure.
+Risk based IMM plans and practical Emergency Response and Repair plans and procedures facilitate effective management of risk.
+We take a holistic and practical approach to IMMR engineering that considers project and location specific variables, operational constraints and system interdependences, and stage in the asset lifecycle.

 Integrity Management System Design